Jay and Jules Allen

 Jay Allen (1890–1942) and Jules Allen (1888–1964) were pioneering film exhibitors in Canada.
-They were born in Bradford, Pennsylvania, and they both died in Toronto, Ontario.
+They were born in Bradford, Pennsylvania.

 Early life

 Jay and Jules Allen were born in 1890 and 1888 to Bernard and Goldie Allen, Russian Jews who immigrated to Bradford, Pennsylvania in the 1880s, respectively.
 Jule moved to Charleston, West Virginia at age seventeen and worked as a shoe salesman while Jay moved to Rochester, New York, where he worked as a clothing salesman.
 They became managers of general stores for a company operating in West Virginia mining communities.
 Jay married Rae Abrahamson and Jule married Sara Rosenfeld.

 Career

 Allen Theatres

 The brothers became film exhibitors in September 1906.
 Their father gave them the money needed to open a theatre in Hamilton, Ontario, which had no theatres yet, but instead they opened their theatre in Brantford as they had to wait thirty days to rent in Hamilton.
 Their theatre, Theatorium, opened on 10 November 1906, with 2,000 in attendance.
 They also expanded into other cities.
 An explosion destroyed the Theatorium in September 1908, resulting in its replacement by the Gem.
 They sold their business in 1909.
 However, they returned and organized the Canadian Film Exchange.
 They held the distribution rights for Biograph Company, Pathé, Independent Moving Pictures, and Universal Pictures.
 Bernard served as the president, Jay as the vice-president, and Jule as the secretary-treasurer.

 The seat total of the brothers' theatres amounted to 5,232 by 1913.
 They formed the Monarch Theatre Company of Moose Jaw with $40,000 in stock at $10 a share and the Monarch was constructed from 1913 to 1916.
 They spent $200,000 to acquire property for the Allen Theatre and $125,000 to construct it by 1913.
 The Allen Theatre Company was formed with $50,000 in stock at $10 a share.

 The Allen brothers changed their business' name to Famous Players Film Service.
 They gained the distribution rights for Paramount Pictures in 1914.
 They sold their rights to Universal Pictures film distribution to Carl Laemmle under the belief that Adolph Zukor would give them a better offer.
 The Canadian Paramount Pictures Corporation Limited was organized by the Allen family on 4 December 1915, in order to combine their nine theatres and film exchange.
 Following World War I they founded British Films Limited to import films from the United Kingdom.